 This page has links to research in progress and published in the past couple of years, grouped by topic.
-A full list of my research is on my CV.
+A full list of my research is on my CV, which is available on the Welcome page of this site.
 If you want a copy of something that’s not available on this page, send me an email.

 - Politics of Campus Diversity: Understanding Students’ Preferences via Conjoint Analysis.
 Working paper co-authored with Madeline M. Brown, Yusaku Horiuchi, and Lauren K. Martin

 - “An inflated view of the facts?
 How preferences and predispositions shape conspiracy beliefs about the Deflategate scandal.”
 Co-authored with Brendan Nyhan, Ben Valentino, and Mingnan Liu.
 Research and Politics, forthcoming 2016.

 - “Two imperfect surveys of conspiracy theory belief in Venezuela: Crowdsourcing a diagnosis?”
 Co-authored with Brendan Nyhan and Thomas Zeitzoff.
 February 2016.

 - “Compulsory Voting & Income Inequality” Co-authored with Yusaku Horiuchi.
 December 2015 working paper.

 - “Transparency and Legislative Behavior.”
 March 2013 working paper.